sebastien/kame/docs/vs-make.md

 # Kame vs Make

 This document shows some comparisons between `make` and `kame`.
-I hope this show how `kame` is similar to make, and how it improves on some of the edge cases.
+I hope this shows how `kame` is similar to make, and how it improves on some of the edge cases.

 ## Shell scripting